developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this group to configure how the keys on the physical keyboard (if any) of the device are mapped into key and other behaviors.
+Use this *Group* to configure how the keys on the physical keyboard (if any) of the device are mapped into key and other behaviors.

 **Detail Information:**